k3yss/dotFiles/README.md

-# Linux_dot_files
+# dotFiles
-This is a repo which contains all the things i need in my distro to get going
+Repo containing all the things I need in my distro to get my work going.